PrimalNinja/cyborgshell/README.md

 - added multiple file support within the editor, API now has load and save functions - but I haven't updated the documentation for the API yet, not sure how I want to document the API yet.
 - added saveall command and ability to drag one or more files into the editor from your PC.

-OHCJS brings the retro charm of home computers to modern devices, allowing you to create, code, and collaborate anywhere, anytime.
-With OHCJS, you can:
+CyborgShell brings the retro charm of home computers to modern devices, allowing you to create, code, and collaborate anywhere, anytime.
+With CyborgShell, you can:

 - Create an account and login on multiple devices
 - Code in JavaScript, alone or in teams, on your PC, your phone or your XBox One
 - Store your programs in personalized "spaces"
 - Let AI Agents join your team and work with you - not just coding btw.

-Inspired by the simplicity of 8-bit home computers, OHCJS aims to recreate the instant-on, fuss-free experience of classic computing.
+Inspired by the simplicity of 8-bit home computers, CyborgShell aims to recreate the instant-on, fuss-free experience of classic computing.
 Register, login, and start coding in seconds!

-In OHCJS, your "space" is your own private storage area, accessible only to you.
+In CyborgShell, your "space" is your own private storage area, accessible only to you.
 You can also explore the public space, where you can create, share, and experiment with others.

-Sharing is a key feature in OHCJS.
+Sharing is a key feature in CyborgShell.
 Just like swapping floppy disks in the 80s, you can share your space with others, and vice versa.
 This simple sharing model enables various scenarios:

 - Teaching: Share spaces with students for guided learning
 - Teamwork: Collaborate on projects in shared team spaces
 - Friendship: Mutually share spaces with trusted friends

-A live Environment based on OHCJS is located at http://8bitology.com/.
+A live Environment based on CyborgShell is located at http://cyborgshell.com/.

 License

-Open Home Computer JS is released under the MIT software license, because "sharing is caring."
+CyborgShell is released under the MIT software license, because "sharing is caring."

 Contact PrimalNinja if would like to consider other licensing options.

 About Us

-OHCJS is Proudly Developed by the PrimalNinja of Cyborg Unicorn Pty Ltd.
+CyborgShell is Proudly Developed by the PrimalNinja of Cyborg Unicorn Pty Ltd.

 Instructions and Deployment